 - Without gift bags, you won’t have anything to carry your gifts home in.
 Plan ahead and bring reusable bags to save yourself the extra trips back and forth to the car.

-- In the chaos of organizing and stacking gifts, some tags or labels may come unattached from their package.
+- In the chaos of organizing and stacking gifts, some tags or labels may come unattached from their package, which will make writing shower thank-you notes difficult for the bride.
 Keep this from happening by having a designated “gift receiver” to organize the display.

 - There is bound to be at least one or two guests who forgot to label their gifts in the first place.
 Purchase extra tags and twine (plus a permanent marker!) so they can attach their label on the spot.